Housing & Dining

 This policy became effective beginning with the students entering Seton Hill University for Fall 2016.

 Worried you'll miss out on some home-cooked meals when you leave for college?
 No need to worry here!
-Seton Hill University's Dining Services offers unique dining experiences for students, varying in different options and hours.
+Seton Hill University's Dining Services offers unique dining experiences for students.
 Our dining options include:

 Even better, some of the food you will enjoy in our dining facilities is grown right here on campus in our Green Thread Garden.